ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ## 6.4 Contacts

-A **contact** is a specialist in an **occupation**, skill, or area of expertise. **Contacts** provide your information and perform minor favors, but will expect information or small favors from you in return.
+A **contact** is a specialist in an **occupation**, skill, or area of expertise. **Contacts** provide you information and perform minor favors, but will expect information or small favors from you in return.

 You can describe a **contact** as being a particular individual, or as a group of similar individuals.